 I’m sitting in a Chili’s inside the Anchorage International Airport and it’s 12:30 a.m.
-Pastor Alaska and I are waiting for our 2 a.m. flight to California (via Portland, via Seattle) and I’m pondering how strange it is that I’m sitting in a restaurant in the wee hours of the morning with my laptop on the table writing a blog post… and because it’s an airport, anything goes.
+I am waiting for a 2 a.m. flight to California (via Portland, via Seattle) and I’m pondering how strange it is that I’m sitting in a restaurant in the wee hours of the morning with my laptop on the table writing a blog post… and because it’s an airport, anything goes.

 One of my favorite things about going to amusement parks as a kid was getting to buy a churro.
 There was something whimsical and special about that long cinnamon sugar coated donut with a crispy exterior and fluffy, airy interior.
 I never imagined I’d ever be able to make them at home even better than I remembered.